Don Biggs

 Donald R. Biggs (born April 7, 1965) is a Canadian retired professional ice hockey player.

 His son, Tyler Biggs, was a first round draft pick of the Toronto Maple Leafs.

 Early life

-Biggs was raised in Mississauga, Ontario on Carrera Lane and attended Clarkson High School.
+Biggs was raised in Mississauga, Ontario on Carrera Lane and attended Clarkson Secondary School.

 Playing career

 As a youth, Biggs played in the 1978 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Mississauga.

 Don Biggs was drafted from the OHL's Oshawa Generals by the Minnesota North Stars in the 1983 NHL Entry Draft.
 Biggs honed his pro game with their American Hockey League (AHL) team and was called up for one game with the North Stars.
 In 1985 Biggs' rights were traded to the Edmonton Oilers, but due to their talent-laden centre position with Wayne Gretzky and Mark Messier, Biggs at 20 years old, remained with their AHL affiliate in Nova Scotia.
 In 1987 Biggs signed with the Philadelphia Flyers and eventually played 12 games notching 2 goals.

 While Biggs never managed to become a regular member of an NHL club, he was a valuable member and usually the captain of many minor league hockey teams in the OHL, AHL, IHL, ECHL, and a European professional hockey club.
 During his seasons with the Binghamton Rangers in 1992-93 Biggs set the AHL single-season scoring mark with 54 goals and 84 assists for 138 points.
 Biggs experienced his greatest success as Captain of the Cincinnati Cyclones from 1993–1999 and for a stint in 2002.
 During his time with the team he became a fan favorite and a local celebrity.

 Biggs was also the on ice double for Patrick Swayze's skating scenes in the 1986 movie Youngblood.